Klamath River Wild and Scenic Trip

 Sample Itinerary – Some trips will do two days on the Ikes section or even one day on Clear Creek – A tributary to the Klamath River.

 Day 1: Meet the guides at the Happy Camp at the ranger station at 10:15 AM.
-Your vehicle will remain here and you will transfer your luggage into our van to be transported to camp.
+Your vehicle will remain here and you will transfer your luggage into our van to be transported to camp (unless on a downriver trip in which case your gear will be packed in a dry bag).
 From the Ranger station to the put-in is only a couple of minutes.

 At the put-in on the Klamath River your guide will give you a thorough safety and paddling orientation before heading downstream towards the many Class II and III rapids.
 Expect today to be filled with exciting waves and great scenery.
 Class III rapids such as Kanaka, Devils Toenail and The Trench fill out the morning.
 Around lunchtime the group will pull over so the guides can make the first riverside lunch of sandwiches salads, cookies and other snacks.
 After lunch the group will continue down through more thrilling Klamath River whitewater interrupted by big pools for relaxing before reaching the takeout for the day.